 Taking place within Melbourne’s Southern Cross Station, Southern Crossings is an evolving audio library of commuter contemplations on comings and goings, arrivals and departures, hopes and disappointments and other stuff.

-Phase 2 – The Archive : Inquisitively entering our station booth, commuters and other station users are invited to share and record their stories, recollections, reflections.
-Joining us for a cup of tea, browsing our collection of travel and railway literature, and sharing a story or two – about characters, moments, what they have left behind and what they have found.
+The Archive : Inquisitively entering our station booth, commuters and other station users are invited to share and record their stories, recollections, reflections.
+Joining us for a cup of tea, browsing our collection of travel and railway literature, and sharing a story or two – about people, moments, what they have left behind and what they have found.
 And anything else.

-Phase 3 – The Audio Journey : Shared stories form the basis for an audio work/walk.
-Audience book a personal journey through these collected memories, music and Southern Cross station, equiped with an ipod and booklet.
+The Audio Journey : Shared stories form the basis for an audio work/walk.
+Equiped with a music player and booklet, audience journey through these collected memories, music and Southern Cross station.

 I found myself slowwwing dowwwn, breathing, taking in the music and scenery, and suddenly… I was almost in ‘another dimension’. …it is as if I had become a spirit, floating in and out of spaces observing people and their environments, to then continue on my tourist-like exploration through their realm.
 I loved it!Arts Hub